bbepis/XUnity.AutoTranslator/README.md

     /// </summary>
     /// <param name="action">The callback.</param>
     public static void UnregisterResourceLoadedHook( Action<ResourceLoadedContext> action );

     /// <summary>
+    /// Enables experimental hooks that allows returning an Asset instead of a Request from async prefix
+    /// asset load operations.
+    /// </summary>
+    public static void EnableSyncOverAsyncAssetLoads();

+    /// <summary>
     /// Creates an asset bundle hook that attempts to load asset bundles in the emulation directory